Fakorede/gobnb/README.md

 ### Run Tests

-> To run tests, `cd` from the project root to the directory of each package and run the commands:
+> To run tests on a package level, `cd` from the project root to the directory of each package and run the commands:

 |  Package |  Directory |